MinseokKim0813/IntroToIM/finalProject/journal.md

 2021/07/06

 I have figured out a way to solve the problem I faced yesterday: how to send two different data from Arduino to Processing.
 It was much simpler than I thought.
 I created a boolean flag for the red and blue buttons each, and sent the value together with the data from the reading of the potentiometer.
-I have
+I stored the color in a String variable "color" and sent it to Processing as below.

 `// Sending the data for potentiometer input and colored button input to Processing Serial.println(String(analogRead(potentiometer)) + "," + color);`

+After checking that it successfully sends the data to Processing, I faced another problem.
+As I tried changing the color of the square in Processing according to the color data received by Arduino, Processing always seemed to recognize the color.

+`if (characterColor == "red")
+  {
+    fill(255, 0, 0);
+  }`